fbecart/url-shortener/README.md

     curl -i http://localhost:3000/JqC6S

-It indicates a redirection to the longer URL.
+If the short URL exists, the response will be a redirection to the longer URL.

     HTTP/1.1 302 Found
     Location: https://www.helloclue.com/